What Is a Good GPA In High School For Admissions (2025)

-What is a Good GPA in High School?
+What Is a Good GPA In High School?

 As a rule of thumb, a GPA of 3.0 or higher is usually seen as good, while a GPA of 3.5 or higher is considered excellent.
 But it’s important to remember that these numbers aren’t always set in stone and can change depending on your situation.